-Since 2000, the Tobacco Free Nebraska (TFN) program has received various levels of funding in order to do its work.
+Since its inception, the Tobacco Free Nebraska (TFN) program has received various levels of funding in order to do its work.

 Additionally, TFN receives approximately $1 million from the U.S. Centers for Disease Control and Prevention.
 The program works to:

 - Keep youth from starting,

 In order to meet these goals, there are several components to the program, including:

 The State Snapshot provides an overview of the Tobacco Free Nebraska program.
 The most recent Snapshot was completed in January 2009.

 P.O.
 Box 95026

 Lincoln, Nebraska 68509-5026